jallanxjallan/onemanairforce/adaptation/scenes/not_ready_for_airplanes.md

 ---
 category: past
 date: 07 May 1948
+name: Not Ready For Airplanes
 status: draft
+synopsis: '''Freeberg is furious when Bambang shows up too late for an opium run, forcing him to cancel the mission, saying that Indonesian are not ready for airplanes.'''
 title: Not Ready For Airplanes
-synopsis: Freeberg is furious when Bambang shows up too late for an opium run, forcing him to cancel the mission, saying that Indonesian are not ready for airplanes.

 ---

 Bob waits in the pre-dawn gloom for Bambang and the